-In that ship, your container could be moved many times.
-In some cases, containers are even transferred from one ship to another.
+In a ship, we may move your container many times.
+In some cases, containers are even transferred from one vessel to another.
 That same container was either loaded at your house or our warehouse,

-Mechanical failure can cause damage to your container and your belongings with in it.
-The ship, the port, the trucks and their operators are not infallible.
+Mechanical failure can cause damage to your container and your belongings within it.
+The ship, the port, the trucks, and their operators are not infallible.
 Nor are the operators of the equipment.
 While it is uncommon, damage occurs.
 Another occasional occurrence is piracy.
-Though they prefer to get ransom there is no promise that cargo arrives intact.
+Though they prefer to get ransom, there is no promise that cargo arrives intact.

-Marine Insurance Types
+Types Of Marine Insurance